Center (gridiron football)

-Center or centre (C) is a position in American football.
+Center or centre (C) is a position in gridiron football.
 The center is the innermost lineman of the offensive line on a football team's offense who passes (or "snaps") the ball between his legs to the quarterback at the start of each play.

 During the period of the one-platoon system, centers frequently played defensively as "middle guards", off the opposing center on the opposite side of the line as with a modern nose tackle.
 Others played off the defensive line of scrimmage as linebackers.